lshug/first-order-model-tf/README.md

  * Translate the internals of PyTorch's bilinear interpolation op into tf code
  * Same with nearest-interpolation
  * Same with F.grid_sample
- * Implement an tf lite-compatible in-graph calculation of the area of a 2D convex hull given the number of points (for processing kps in-graph; original uses scipy.spatial, which itself uses qhull, and I wanted everything to be handled in-graph so that the three tf lite models would be able to handle the full inference pipeline from the source image and the driving video all the way to the inferred video)
+ * Implement a tf lite-compatible in-graph calculation of the area of a 2D convex hull given the number of points (for processing kps in-graph; original uses scipy.spatial, which itself uses qhull, and I wanted everything to be handled in-graph so that the three tf lite models would be able to handle the full inference pipeline from the source image and the driving video all the way to the inferred video)
  * Translate numpy-like indexings into equivalent tf.gather_nd calls
  * Translate all the weird little constructs of the original into keras layers (all the stuff used in the dense motion network module in particular made me cry a few times)
  * Get rid of all the autoamtic shape broadcasting that'd make life a little easier because apparently they make tf lite crash
  * Do some seriously complicated math to derive equivalent sequences of tensor reshapes and transpositions
- * Take all those tf ops that are really pretty and elegant and replace them with esoteric magic so that tf doesn't complain
+ * Take all those tf ops that are really pretty and elegant and replace them with esoteric magic so that tf lite doesn't complain
  * Export intermediate outputs during inference at two dozen places in both tf and torch code to manually compare differences until they evaporated
  * Reverse-engineer pytorch's checkpoint loader (this wasn't strictly necessary, and earlier I just used torch.load to load the checkpoints, but having torch as a requirement in a tf port of a torch project seemed in bad taste)
  * Some other stuff I barely remember

-In the end, it actually turned out a little faster than the original.
+In the end, it actually turned out a little faster than the original, at least on a CPU.
 Kudos to me.

 ### Attribution
 [first-order-model](https://github.com/AliaksandrSiarohin/first-order-model) by [AliaksandrSiarohin](https://github.com/AliaksandrSiarohin), used under [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) / Ported to TensorFlow